0xInfection/Bludger/docs/examples/cronsetup.md

 - It commits back the generated files back to GitHub after the workflow has finished.

 ### Usage:
 Lets see a simplified usage of things.
-In this case, we'll setup a cron to ping hackerone.com on ICMP.
+In this case, we'll setup a cron to ping hackerone.com 4 times on ICMP.
 Lets type off the one in all command:
 ```bash
 ./bludger.py -n crontest -T cron -C 'ping -c 4 hackerone.com'
 ```